fly-lang/fly/llvm/docs/tutorial/OCamlLangImpl3.rst

 functions referencing each other.

 This wraps up the third chapter of the Kaleidoscope tutorial.
-Up next, we'll describe how to `add JIT GenStmt and optimizer support <OCamlLangImpl4.html>`_ to this so we can actually start running code!
+Up next, we'll describe how to `add JIT codegen and optimizer support <OCamlLangImpl4.html>`_ to this so we can actually start running code!